-Middle Atlantic Swimming “Technical Suit Policy” Policy will take effect on January 1, 2018
+Middle Atlantic Swimming “Technical Suit Policy” Policy took effect on January 1, 2018

 At the September, 2017 Middle Atlantic Swimming Board Meeting, the Middle Atlantic Swimming Board approved the following policy in regards to our swimmers aged 10 and under wearing “Tech Suits” in Middle Atlantic Sanctioned Meets.
 This policy follows many Local Swim Committees (LSCs) in the United States who are reviewing rules on the use of technical swim suits in age group competitions.
 The main reason is that these suits can cost as much as $500 per suit versus traditional fabric suits that cost much less